 - Centers for Disease Control and Prevention (CDC): Suicide Prevention.
 Fact sheets, program information,

 - Jed Foundation.
 Resources for parents, college students, college administrators, and advocates about reducing the rate of suicide and the prevalence of emotional distress among college students.

-National Strategy for Suicide Prevention: Goals and Objectives for Action, rev. ed.
+National Strategy for Suicide Prevention: Goals and Objectives for Action: A Report of the U.S. Surgeon General and of the National Action Alliance for Suicide Prevention.
 (2012).
 [Report, Overview, Fact sheet].
-Developed by the U.S. Surgeon General and the Action Alliance.
+Developed by the U.S. Surgeon General and the National Action Alliance for Suicide Prevention.

 - Reach Out.
 Youth-generated, expert-reviewed information and stories